michaelsboost/Flat-Design-Character-Maker/README.md

 Want to contribute?
 Great!

+I posted a video on YouTube showing you exactly how you can add a feature design (like front-hair, facial hair, eyes, body-types, etc:) to the application.

+You can watch that video here - https://www.youtube.com/watch?v=8zpcx4210IE

 The Flat Design Character Maker is no longer an active project however you can submit a pull request or simply share the project :)

 Of course the app is free and open source, so you can always fork the project and have fun :)